BBVA/Overlord/overview.draft.md

 Check Params change the higher level of abstraction in Overlord.
 Are reserverd for technical things that are more relatable to Risk than technology and express the organization risk appetite/aversion or a compliance requirement.
 An example it's the maximun risk score obtained on an specific tool.
 Or the minimum version of encription found on an cerificate.

-Target Params are related to the technical environemnt and technologies that you must use on your context.
+Target Params are related to the technical environemnt and technologies that you use on your context.

-Gather Params are a placeholder for things that we must Gather during execution.
+Gather Params are a placeholder for things that we must "Gather" during execution, in order to perform the final check or to obtain auxiliary data to reach that final check.

 Params are the risk-agnostic and context-free params that you can spcify when you execute the rule.
 Also params that are no critical and anyone can set.

-# Rule to Function Types finder (TODO, change name  hints: precompiler, scafolding, preprocesing, ...)
+# Rule to Function Types finder (TODO: change name, hints: precompiler, scafolding, preprocesing, ...)

 ## Input - Output
-Parametrized Rule File, The avaliable typed functions (built-in Rule Funtions and contributed) -> Program orchestration scaffold
+Parametrized Rule File, The avaliable Typed Functions (built-in and contributed) -> Program orchestration scaffold

 ## Funcitonal Description
-A program Query it's an incompleted program, contains two kind of informations inside:
+A program scaffold it's an incompleted program, contains two kinds of informations inside:
- - Functions that we know (Rule Funtions and Single candidate Functions)
+ - Functions that we know (Rule Funtions and Single Candidate Functions)
  - Paths to solve (An input type and an output type), candidate function type requirements

 ## Implementations Problems
-Translate The Rule and their parameters into a valid program query require an iterative specification to find what current types describe the solution.
+Translate the Rule and their parameters into a valid program query require an iterative specification to find what current types describe the solution.
 The Function Finder needs to know the specific types to search into.

 The Rule Executor will try to find the nearest candidate between the current parameters and the avaliable